Helping your young child prepare for a medical test or procedure can reduce anxiety, increase cooperation, and help your child develop coping skills.

 DURING THE PROCEDURE

 Your presence helps your child during the procedure, especially if the procedure allows you to maintain physical contact.
-If the procedure is performed at the hospital or your health care provider's office, you will most likely be allowed to be present.
-If this is unclear, ask if it is possible for you to be present.
+If the procedure is performed at a hospital or at your child's health care provider's office, you will most likely be allowed to be there.
+If you are not sure, ask if you can be there.

-If you think you may become ill or anxious, consider keeping your distance while remaining in your child's line of vision.
-If you are not able to be present, leaving a familiar object with your child may be comforting.
+If you think you may become ill or anxious, consider keeping your distance, but stay where your child can still see you.
+If you cannot be there, leave a familiar object with your child for comfort.

 Avoid showing your anxiety.
 This will only make your child more nervous.
-Research has suggested that children are more cooperative if their parents have taken measures (such as anxiety reducing acupuncture) to reduce their own anxiety.
-If you feel stressed or anxious, consider asking someone for help.
-For example, to provide meals or care for other siblings.
+Research suggests that children are more cooperative if their parents take measures (such as acupuncture) to reduce their own anxiety.

 Preparing toddler for test/procedure; Test/procedure preparation - toddler; Preparing for a medical test or procedure - toddler